aitor-alvarez/whisper-lightning-finetuning/README.md

 This is a Pytorch Lightning repo to fine-tune the Whisper model.

-The data module is designed to process common voice dataset.
+The data module is designed to process common voice dataset or a locally stored dataset.

 To train the model just execute the following command: